 Bangladesh, is a country in South Asia that’s known for its lush green hills, rivers, tasty food, and vibrant folklore.
 Located on the Indian subcontinent, it lies between the Himalayas and the Bay of Bengal.

 Walk down the world’s longest natural beach, or travel to the Sundarbans Reserve Forest, which includes the largest mangrove.
 Besides its natural beauty, Bangladesh is also recognized for its artistry and traditions.
 But, is that all?
 On a contrary, here are 50 interesting facts about Bangladesh that’ll show you what this colorful country has to offer…

-- Bangladesh is in South-East Asia and its neighbours are India to the West, North and East, Myanmar to the south-east and the Bay of Bengal to the south.
+Bangladesh’s neighbours are India to the West, North and East, Myanmar (Burma) to the south-east and the Bay of Bengal to the south.

 Flag of Bangladesh